-2.6.1 Data published by the Hampshire Biodiversity Information Centre (HBIC) shows that the extent of statutory sites 11 has changed due to one new statutory site which was designated during 2019/20.
-This constituted a Local Nature Reserve (LNR) at Wildern, Hedge End covering 9.66 hectares No SINCs in Eastleigh Borough were deleted whilst one site was subject to major amendments over the course of 2019/20.
-There were no new SINCs designated over the course of 2019/20.
-A total of 80.11% of the Borough's SSSIs were recorded to be in 'Favourable' or 'Unfavourable Recovering' condition in 2019/20, the same as previously recorded in 2018/19.
+2.6.1 Data published by the Hampshire Biodiversity Information Centre (HBIC) shows that the extent of statutory sites 10 has changed in 2020/21 due to a decrease in the size of the Solent Maritime Special Area of Conservation (SAC) of 0.46 hectares and the designation of the Solent and Dorset Coast Special Protection area (SPA) covering 405.48 hectares.
+No SINCs in Eastleigh Borough were added or deleted over the course of 2020/21.
+A total of 80.1% of the Borough's SSSIs were recorded to be in 'Favourable' or 'Unfavourable Recovering' condition in 2020/21, the same as previously recorded in 2018/19 and 2019/20.